 FAYM FACTS - Violins For Kids

 In the fall of 2009 FAYM established its “Violins for Kids” project by offering music instruction to inner city children beginning in third grade.
-Utilizing concepts drawn from the El Sistema program and the Suzuki Violin Method, FAYM’s “Violins for Kids” is in its ninth year and provides over 150 youngsters with instruments, materials, two class lessons per week, field trips to concerts, and a Summer Day Camp experience in June.
+Utilizing concepts drawn from the El Sistema program and the Suzuki Violin Method, FAYM’s “Violins for Kids” is in its eleventh year and provides 200+ youngsters with instruments, materials, two class lessons per week, field trips to concerts, and a week-long Summer Day Camp experience in June.
 Parents and siblings are encouraged to attend each lesson and have become enthusiastically committed to making music a valued family activity.
-Lessons are currently held at two sites in Las Vegas: the East LV Community Center and, on the west side, the Pearson Community Center.
+Lessons are currently held at three sites in Las Vegas: the East LV Community Center, the East Las Vegas Library and, on the west side, the Pearson Community Center.